Biting Midges – No-See-Ums

 These insects leave bite marks that can be extremely itchy and moderately painful.
 Thankfully, there are a few ways to treat the bites and soothe your symptoms.

 No-see-um bites can also occur indoors if a breeding ground is located nearby outdoors.Keep the season in mind, too.
-No-see-ums are most active during May and June, when the weather is just beginning to warm up.
+No-see-ums are most active during May and June, when the weather is just beginning to warm up and September/October when its starting to cool down.
 The problem will usually last for a few weeks before the bugs go away.

 Identify the welt.